Some industries or sectors emit more greenhouse gases and carbon dioxide than others

 – Land Use & Forestry

-The management of land, the conversion in use of land, and forests and vegetation
+The management of land, the conversion of land from one use to another, and, forests and vegetation

 As one example, forest land can be converted into land for agriculture